 Radiolab’s presenters Jad Abumrad and Robert Kurlwich took the world by storm with their science-oriented podcast Radiolab.
 The show has been running since 2002 and has had 15 series of five to 10 episodes, each between 30 minutes and an hour.
 So that’s a whole lot of listening.

-The show features a lot of heavy topics, and can be hard to get into for those podcast fans that are used to listening to a new show in chronological order.
-To help these kinds of listeners, we’ve done the heavy lifting of finding the top six episodes of the podcast that offers a great starting out point for new Radiolab listeners.
+The show features many heavy topics and can be hard to get into for those podcast fans that are used to listening to a new show in chronological order.
+To help these kinds of listeners, we’ve done the heavy lifting of finding the top six episodes of the podcast that offers a great starting point for new Radiolab listeners.
 Episodes are divided by topic, o have a look and try to find one that captivates you.

 Table of Contents

 The original episode about Crispr aired on June 6th, 2015.
 To save you all of the scientific jargon about what Crispr is, it essentially boils down to a method with which humans can rewrite DNA sequences.
 Kurlwich and Abumrad spend some time in the episode expanding on just what Crispr is and manage to explain what is a ludicrously complicated topic in an easy-to-understand way.

 Following that, the two talk at length about the technology’s actual applications, which proves to be captivating listening.
 This ranges to everything from the resurrection of the actual rewriting of human and animal DNA.
 The episode also dives into how Crispr is already being used, which gets expanded upon in an updated episode on the topic that was released in 2017.
 It has been three years since then, so hopefully, we get another update sometime soon.

 We go all the way back to May 24th, 2007, for this one.
 The concept of sleep is one we are all familiar with to some degree, and most of us are curious about it somewhat, although most never seek out the answers to the questions they have, partly because those answers don’t yet exist.